Hysrok/RasterizerWork/README.md

 # RasterizerWork
-Work on the C++ file to write/render a png file in real time.
+Work on the C++ file designed to write/render a png file in real time.